jbradley2003/FCF-Calc/README.md

 **1. Plot a 2D bar chart with different vibronic progressions:**
   - Each bar chart in the series corresponds to the Franck-Condon factor between a fixed excited vibrational state ($v'$) and a specified number of ground states ($v''$).
   - Constants that describe the vibrational potential of the ground and excited states can be specified to one's desire.
+    - The atomic number (Z) of each atom in the molecule.
+    - The vibrational wavenumber of the molecule in the excited ($w_e'$) and ground ($w_e''$) states.
+    - The internuclear distance/bond length of the molecule in the excited ($r_e'$) and ground ($w_e''$) states.
+    - Lastly, you can choose the number of vibrational states you wish to plot in the excited ($v'$) and ground ($v''$) states.
+Each bar plot shows the FCF between a constant excited state and various ground states depending on the values entered.

 ![screenshot](images/2d.png)